scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # LibLSLCC Integration

-This distribution of OpenSim integrates the LibLSLCC Compiler.
+This distribution of OpenSim integrates the LibLSLCC OpenSim LSL Compiler as an optional compiler that can be used instead of the default compiler inside XEngine.

 See: